-HCC's highly-qualified, committed faculty and staff engage learners through innovative, relevant instruction and comprehensive student support services, ensuring that our students are well prepared for their next step in life-whether to transfer to a four-year institution, to advance in a career, to build skills, or simply to enhance their quality of life.
+HCC's highly-qualified, committed faculty and staff engage learners through innovative instruction and comprehensive student support services, ensuring that our students are well prepared for their next step—whether transfer to a four-year institution, career advancement, or the acquisition of skills that enhance the quality of life.

 HCC is the premier Massachusetts community college, providing the best start at the best value for students from our increasingly diverse world.
 Enthusiastic, highly-qualified faculty engage students in innovative and creative learning.
 Students thrive in our vibrant, accessible, and welcoming campus community because we care about them and provide comprehensive academic and personal support.
 We challenge ourselves to identify and provide relevant, responsive solutions for the needs of organizations and individuals in the Pioneer Valley and beyond.
 HCC students are exceptionally prepared for success in today's changing world.

-Located in Western Massachusetts' scenic Pioneer Valley, HCC draws students from more than 70 cities and towns throughout the region and from beyond.
-As a gateway to quality, accessible education and career advancement, more than 100,000 students have come through the doors seeking to realize their dreams and aspirations.
+Located in Western Massachusetts' scenic Pioneer Valley, HCC draws regional, national and international students.
+A gateway to quality, accessible education and career advancement, HCC has welcomed more than 100,000 students who have come to realize their dreams and aspirations.
 HCC boasts the largest enrollment and awards the highest number of associate degrees and certificates among Western Massachusetts community colleges.
-At the college's 65th commencement in May 2012,a total of 1,000 students received approximately 1,026 associate degrees and certificates.
-Graduates ranged in age from 18-80, and came from 70 Massachusetts towns, as well as Connecticut, New Hampshire, Vermont, and from as far away as Florida, Michigan, Missouri and South Carolina.
-Our international grads included citizens of Israel, Malawi, Peru and South Korea.

 HCC's tuition and mandatory fees have consistently ranked among the lowest among of all Massachusetts' public higher education institutions making the college accessible to the many who seek to benefit from the rewards of higher education.
 Plus, HCC offers generous financial aid and scholarship opportunities to help ensure access for eligible students.

-HCC offers more than 100 associate degree and certificate options, as well as adult basic education/GED programs, education and training for business and industry, and noncredit community service personal and professional enrichment courses.
-To accommodate students' busy lives, HCC offers day, twilight, evening, weekend, and online classes.
-Academic programs, in a variety of disciplines, are designed for immediate career entry or for transfer to four-year institutions.
-Plus, for those seeking additional intellectual challenge in their coursework, HCC is known for its exceptional learning communities (team-taught interdisciplinary courses organized around a common theme) and its Commonwealth Honors program, among other programs and services.
+HCC offers approximately 100 associate degree and certificate options, as well as adult basic education programs, preparation for the high school equivalency test, education and training for business and industry, and personal and professional enrichment courses.
+To accommodate students' busy lives, HCC offers day, twilight, evening, weekend and online classes.
+Academic programs are designed for transfer to four-year institutions or immediate career entry.
+Students seeking a challenging and rigorous academic experience can take advantage of HCC's exceptional Learning Communities (team-taught interdisciplinary courses organized around a common theme) and its Commonwealth Honors program.

 HCC has the highest transfer rate of any community college statewide, holding articulation agreements with more than 27 colleges and universities.
 Many students attend HCC with the intention of transferring to a four-year college or university.
 And many do so after graduating-often with generous and even full scholarships-to public and private four-year colleges and universities across the country.
-Locally, HCC is the largest feeder institution for Westfield State College and UMASS Amherst.
+Locally, HCC is the largest feeder institution for Westfield State University and the University of Massachusetts, Amherst.